 Based on analysis of the review: What new recommendations are being set by the department for the next review cycle?
-The following list is prioritized by importance and ease of implementation.

 - Successfully hire, train and facilitate the change from one Program Coordinator who has been with the program since its inception to a new coordinator who will take over the position mid-2017.
 This might also require hiring additional faculty to teach the courses that the current MA Program Coordinator teaches if the new coordinator has different educational background. - 2.
 Adaptation of teaching assignments based on the new Program Coordinator experience.
 For Example: if the new Program Coordinator lacks medical laboratory or legal background and/or training, new instructors might need to be hired to teach those courses for which the new Program Coordinator might lack the expertise to teach. - 3.
-Change the math prerequisite from Mth 60 to Mth 98 to better reflect the math knowledge appropriate to the work of a medical assistant.
-Response to Feedback: Math instructors Annette Byers and John Evans believe that the content of Mth 98 fits with the use of math within the Medical Assisting Curriculum better than Mth 60.
-I have looked at the textbooks for both and although the content of the Mth 98 book fits better It seems harder and some students may not be successful.
-I will prepare the paperwork for the new MA Program Coordinator to implement this change if they desire. - 4.
+Change the math prerequisite from Mth 60 to Mth 98 to better reflect the math knowledge appropriate to the work of a medical assistant. - 4.
 Revise the faculty job descriptions to better reflect the need of each course and the department.
-Response to feedback: There is no job description for AAMA as directed by
+Note: This process was started in 2012 but never completed; the job descriptions for some instructional roles in the MA program do required more precise knowledge than others. - 5.
+Work with community partners to explore offering continuing education opportunities approved by the AAMA and potentially by the Oregon Board of Nursing to promote continued education.
+Topics might include: The Immunization Data Base, Inflammatory Breast Disease, Prostate Screening, Pain Management and Diabetes Education.